 We visited right after the opening (wearing face masks, of course) and enjoyed this beautiful view of a quiet and calm Lady Liberty with the skyline in the background.

-While the pedestal wasn’t yet open, as mentioned above, we still had a wonderful time exploring Liberty Island.
+While the pedestal wasn’t open at that time, we still had a wonderful day exploring Liberty Island.

 Staff are taking COVID-19 safety seriously.
 There are a few food vendors set up with hand-sanitizing stations nearby.
 Public restrooms are available, and personnel are regularly disinfecting high-touch surfaces.
 As you can see in the photo below, everyone is wearing masks.